Multilingual Learners

 |

-Student Score Reports (SSRs) are usually available within 24 hours from the time of the test submission.
+Student Score Reports (SSRs) are usually available within 24 hours from the time all 4 test domains are submitted and scored.

 Multilingual Learner (ML) students are placed in an appropriate instructional program and may be assigned additional English Language Development support.
 ML students are assessed annually with the summative ELPAC to monitor their progress in English language proficiency until they are Reclassified Fluent English Proficient (RFEP).
 Once reclassified (RFEP), students are monitored for 4 years but are no longer required to take the ELPAC test.
 Initial Fluent English Proficient (IFEP) students already possess a designation of proficient and therefore require no further ELPAC testing. |